trevorki/ultimate-rules-rag/texts/Ultiworld-Ultimate-Glossary.md

 A play in which the offense intentionally throws a long, unlikely-to-be-completed pass toward their attacking end zone and immediately transitions to defense to try to force a turnover and earn back possession in a more favorable field position.
 Most often seen on a point when a team is scoring downwind.

 ## Hyzer
 The shape of a throw that begins its flight with the top of the disc facing away from the thrower but is angled to flatten out or turn later in its flight.
-Compare to "Anhyzer."
+Compare to 'Anhyzer.'
 Term more commonly used in disc golf than ultimate.
-Synonymous terms: "Inside-Out"
+Synonymous terms: 'Inside-Out'

 ## Inside
 The breakside space or throwing lane that is on the side of the marker that is closer to the force side.
 A throw into this space.

 ## Inside-Out (IO)
 The shape of a throw that begins its flight with the top of the disc facing away from the thrower but is angled to flatten out or turn later in its flight.
-Compare to "Outside-In."
+Compare to 'Outside-In.'
-Synonymous terms: "Hyzer" (from disc golf)
+Synonymous terms: 'Hyzer' (from disc golf)

 ## Iso/Isolation
 1. An offensive maneuver to clear an area on the field for a designated player to get open without teammates occupying or crossing the same space.